 Fees were \$331.3 million for the year ended December 31, 2009, an increase of \$96.1 million, or 40.9%, from the year ended December 31, 2008.
 The increase was primarily due to a \$50.5 million increase in transaction fees, from \$41.3 million to \$91.8 million for the years ended December 31, 2008 and 2009, respectively reflecting an increase in transaction-fee generating private equity investments during the period.
-During the year ended December 31, 2009, we completed twelve transaction-fee generating transactions with a combined transaction value of \$5.1 billion compared to four transaction-fee generating transactions with a combined transaction value of \$4.5 billion in 2008.
-Transaction fees are negotiated separately for each completed transaction based on the services that we provide and will also vary depending on the nature of the investment being made.
+During the year ended December 31, 2009, we completed twelve transaction-fee generating transactions with a combined transaction value of \$5.1 billion compared to four transaction-fee generating transactions with a combined transaction value of \$5.1 billion in 2008.
+Transaction based on the services that we provide and will also vary depending on the nature of the investment being made.
 Monitoring fees increased \$39.2 million reflecting the net impact of (i) an increase of \$72.2 million relating to fees received for the termination of monitoring fee contracts in connection with public equity offerings of two of our portfolio companies, (ii) a decrease relating to the receipt in the prior period of a non-recurring \$15.0 million advisory fee from one of our portfolio companies in connection with equity raised by that company, (iii) a \$6.8 million net decrease in reimbursable expenses and (iv) a net decrease of \$11.2 million in fees received from certain portfolio companies due primarily to a decline in the number of portfolio companies paying a fee and to a lesser extent lower average fees received.
-During the year ended December 31, 2009, excluding one-time fees received from the termination of monitoring fee contracts, we had 30 portfolio companies that were paying an average fee of \$2.9 million compared with 33 portfolio companies that were paying an average fee of \$3.0 million during the year ended December 31, 2008.
+During the year ended December 31, 2009, excluding one-time fees received from the termination of monitoring the year ended December 31, 2009, excluding one-time fees received from the termination of monitoring the year ended December 31, 2009, excluding one-time fees received from the termination of an average fee of \$2.9 million compared with 33 portfolio companies that were paying an average fee of \$3.0 million during the year ended December 31, 2008.
 In addition, during 2009 fees were increased by a third quarter incentive fee of \$4.5 million earned from KFN as a result of KFN's financial performance exceeding certain required benchmarks.
 No such fee was earned in the prior period.